 Assorted orange/tan/dark yellow crayons

 1. Begin by breaking your crayons in half and removing all of the paper coverings.

 2. Break the crayons into smaller segments.
 You should be able to get 4 segments or so out of each crayon.

 3. Preheat your oven to 350 degrees.
 Spray your pan of choice with a mist of non stick cooking spray.

-4. Add the broken crayons pieces into the tray.
+4. Add the broken crayons pieces into the mini donut pan.
 You want to fill each cup about half full.